prairie-guy/bufferize/README.md

 Formulate Chemical and Biological Buffers from Reagents

 ### Overview
-The idea for `bufferize.py` is to make it easy to formulate buffers.
-Protocols often stipulate the final concentrations of reagents, but don't give the actual recipe to mix the buffers as the protocol authors are not aware of the stock concentrations in a specific lab.
+The idea behind `bufferize.py` is to make it easy to formulate buffers.
+Protocols often stipulate the final concentrations of reagents, but don't give the actual recipe to mix the buffers since the protocol authors are not aware of the stock concentrations in a specific lab.
 Once the stock concentrations are known, it is not difficult to then formulate the buffers.
-It is however, tedious and error-prone.
-That is the purpose of `bufferize.py`
+It is however, tedious and error-prone. . .
+That is the purpose for `bufferize.py`

 ```
 bufferize -h